Working from home tax relief

 Claim backdated years too

 Select each eligible tax year in the claim form.
-You can claim up to 4 years back in a single session - for a basic rate taxpayer who worked from home throughout the pandemic, this could be around £250 in total.
+You can claim up to 4 years back in a single session - for a basic rate taxpayer who worked from home for all of 2022/23 through 2025/26, that is up to £249.60 in total.

 What if my employer pays me a working from home allowance?